boazsegev/plezi-website/docs/guides/websockets.html.md

 By default, the `redis_channel_name` is automatically set using the name of the application script. i.e., for an application script called `chat` (or `chat.rb`), the default channel will be: `"chat_redis_channel"`.

-### The Redis Scaling Protocol

-To enable vertical scaling using Redis, each application instance (each server) connects to two pub/sub Redis channels.

-Plezi listens to global events using the global channel and each server also listens to `unicasting` events sent specifically to it's private channel.
+### How websocket scaling is achieved

+The following information explains some of Plezi's internal workings.

+The following protocol is used by Plezi to send messages through a Redis Pub/Sub server, allowing Plezi websocket services to scale vertically (adding servers).

-The following information can be used when sending messages to a Plezi application from a non-Ruby application (i.e. from Python, PHP, node.js, C, etc').
+The message format is published here to be used when sending messages to a Plezi application from a non-Ruby application (i.e. from Python, PHP, node.js, C, etc').

+When Redis is enabled (the gem included and the `PL_REDIS_URL` set), each application instance (each server) connects to two pub/sub Redis channels - a global channel and a private channel.

+Plezi listens to global events using the global channel set by the `Plezi::Settings.redis_channel_name`.

+Each application instance also listens to `unicasting` events sent specifically to it's private channel.
+The unique private channel name is dynamically allocated on start-up and cannot be pre-determined.

 Messages are published using the following protocol/data stracture: